migariane/HETMOR-Causal-Inference/README.md

 #### Figure legends
 **Figure 1**.
 Directed Acyclic Graph.

 **Figure 2**.
 Results from the simulation described on https://github.com/migariane/hetmor.
 One wants to compare the mortality risk after 1 year of patients with dual therapy (radio- and chemotherapy) with patients on dual therapy (chemotherapy only).
-Known confounders are age, socioeconomic status, co-morbidities, and clinical stage.
+Known confounders are age, socioeconomic status, comorbidities, and clinical stage.
 The absolute bias with respect to the marginal causal odds ratio is reported, based on a sample size of 5000, and 10.000 simulation runs.

 #### Thank you
-Thank you for reading through this epidemilogical material.
+Thank you for reading through this epidemiological material.
 If you have updates or changes that you would like to make, please send <a href="https://github.com/migariane/hetmor" target="_blank">me</a> a pull request.
 Alternatively, if you have any questions, please e-mail us at miguel-angel.luque at lshtm.ac.uk